You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

-It's like your picture of the lady with the two passengers.
-That's how I see that sentence, so I think I lost something.
-What did I see?
-So then, my question is, if I take that direction, the next sentence, which is I don't understand why you add show.
-You don't, you didn't, what did you say?
+Pointing out that both of those looks like your picture of the lady with the two bastards.
+That's how I see this.
+I think I lost something.
+What do you see?
+So then my question is, if I take that direction, The next sentence, which is zebu shou, I don't understand why you add shou in there.
+What did you say?
 You didn't understand?
-Why you say show, why not just say, say, oops.
-For the next sentence.
+Why I say shou is why I have to say zebu shou for the next sentence.
 In other words, I never was good in math about A equals B, so this is my problem here.
-Is it closer with the whole network is Buddha.
+Is this closer with baijiang, or I mean...
+So I understand why you had to show that hand here.

-The Buddha nature is so much for the Buddha.
-So I understand why you had to show that in here.
 This one?
 Yeah.
-Am I making my question a bit difficult?
-So rather than the opposition being between the dirt and the gold, it's more the names and the un-names.
-Named and unnamed.
-Then in this concrete being, in that conversation, the boy, the boy's family name is Ta.
-That is Ta. has no fixed condition or restriction.
+If I may take my question a bit further.
+So rather than the opposition being between Named and unnamed.
+Yeah.
+Then this concrete beam in the other session, the boy, and the boy's family name is Ka, that is fat, that has no fixed condition or reflection.

 [02:11]